 The infer Primitive

 infer is the most important statement in Turn.
-It is the boundary between deterministic computation and stochastic intelligence — and it is a first-class language construct, not a function call.
+It serves as the boundary between deterministic computation and stochastic intelligence as a first-class language construct rather than just a function call.

 What infer Actually Does